experimentarium/times/docs/part-3/02-model-run.md

 calculated).

 A more powerful feature within the GAMSIDE is a GDXDIFF facility under Utilities.
-As seen in Figure 15, the utility shows the differences between all components, comparing two model runs.
+As seen in  15, the utility shows the differences between all components, comparing two model runs.
 Within the GDXDIFF utility, the user identifies the GDX files from the two runs and requests the resulting comparison GDX be prepared.
 The display then